Click here to download our employee application.

-Triangle Cross Ranch uses a network of mental health professionals, educational consultants, recovery coaches, social workers, spiritual directors, youth mentors, and vocational/technical instructors in order to provide dynamic and effective service plans for the struggling teens who enter our program.
-By having a service team that is composed of both direct program employees and contract professionals, Triangle Cross Ranch is able to draw upon the many external resources available in our local community to create a collaborative system of care that will benefit your son.
+Triangle Cross Ranch, LLC. & School uses a network of life coaches, educational consultants, spiritual directors, and youth mentors to provide dynamic and effective service plans for the struggling teens who enter our program.
+By having a team composed of direct program employees, Triangle Cross Ranch, LLC can draw upon the many external resources available in our local community to create a collaborative system of care that will benefit your son.

 Owner/Founder: Jerry Schneider